otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 **Adapted by:** Ludovic Dutoit

 ## Objectives
-The goal of this exercise is to familiarize students with the use of next generation sequence data produced from Reduced Representation Libraries (RRL) approaches such as Restriction site Associated DNA (RAD-tags).
+The goal of this exercise is to familiarize ourselves with the use of next generation sequence data produced from Reduced Representation Libraries (RRL) approaches such as Restriction site Associated DNA (RAD-tags).
 These libraries are often used for genotyping by sequencing, and can provide a dense set of single nucleotide polymorphism (SNP)